gnespolino/devhandbook/README.md

 Welcome to the **Developer Handbook** repository!
 This handbook is a collection of best practices, principles, and guidelines aimed at improving the skills and efficiency of software developers, with a focus on Java backend development.

+While this content reflects my personal experience and insights gained throughout my career, it is important to note that the concepts expressed in this handbook are not entirely original.
+Instead, they are a curated collection of principles, practices, and formulations inspired by the work, teachings, and contributions of other experts in the field.

 ## Table of Contents
 1. [What Do We Mean by "Practice"?](./docs/sections/What_Practice.md)
 2. [The Source Code](./docs/sections/The_Source_Code.md)